thereseanders/Workshop-DataManagement-tidyverse/README.md

 ================

 This workshop series was first taught in September 2016 as part of the data science training for the [Security and Political Economy Lab](https://dornsife.usc.edu/spec) at the University of Southern California.

+The first two intro sessions to basic `R` programming are heavily inspired by the first chapter of Kosuke Imai's (2017) book "Quantitative Social Science.
+An Introduction" (http://assets.press.princeton.edu/chapters/s11025.pdf).